-The weight to fecundity relationship was established from 336 wild fish stripped by hatcheries between 1992 and 2011 (de Eyto et al. in press).
+The weight to fecundity relationship was established from 336 wild fish stripped by hatcheries between 1992 and 2011 (de Eyto et al. 2015).
 The linear relationship between recorded fish weights and number of stripped eggs was found to be significant (Figure V-3).
 The resulting linear regression relationship provides means to calculate fecundity in number of eggs from fish weights:

-No. of eggs = 1250.83\(Weight kg) + 505.56
+No. of eggs =

+$$1250.83^{}$$

+(Weight kg) + 505.56